• Environmental Management

 Whakaraupō/Lyttelton Harbour is recognised for it’s environmental, recreational and cultural significance.
 LPC understands the importance of environmental protection and we work co-operatively with other users of the harbour area to ensure this valued local environment is well cared for.
 As well as complying with relevant environmental legislation, LPC works to proactively minimise and mitigate any negative environmental impacts of our business.

-Our environmental management system (EMS) is being developed in accordance with AS/NZ ISO 14001:2015 and we have joined the Toitū enviromark certification programme, indicating the ongoing commitment of LPC to continuous environmental improvement.
+Our environmental management system (EMS) is being developed in accordance with AS/NZ ISO 14001:2015, indicating the ongoing commitment of LPC to continuous environmental improvement.

 Environmental Monitoring